julieta-311/sneaky/README.md

 # sneaky
 A tiny little bash script for personal use to automatically take screenshots repeatedly.

-`sneaky.sh` will install <a href="https://github.com/GNOME/gnome-screenshot">gnome-screenshot</a> if it's not already installed, then it will wait for an
+`sneaky.sh` will install [gnome-screenshot](https://github.com/GNOME/gnome-screenshot) if it's not already installed, then it will wait for an
-`initial sleep time in seconds`, after which it will start taking screenshots every `delay between shots in seconds` until it reaches the `number of screenshots` it was requested.
+*initial sleep time in seconds*, after which it will start taking screenshots every *delay between shots in seconds* until it reaches the *number of screenshots* it was requested.

 By default,